SpectraLogic/ds3_c_sdk/README.md

     {prefix}/lib/libds3.so.0.0.0
     {prefix}/include/ds3.h

-The `./configure` command sets `{prefix}` to `/usr/local` by default.
-You can change this by running `./configure --prefix=/your/desired/prefix` instead of `./configure`.

 GIT Clone
 ---------

 To build the SDK from a git clone you must have a relatively recent version of GNU autoutils installed.
-While the release tarball does contain the build scripts that autoutils generates, the git repository does not.
+While the release tarball does contain the build scripts that cmake generates, the git repository does not.

-Assuming you have autotools installed, you can execute `autoreconf --install` and then follow the same instructions as the tarball release.
+Assuming you have cmake installed, you can follow the same instructions as the tarball release.

-Usage
+pkg-config Usage
 -----

 The SDK provides a pkg-config definition, so you can determine the proper